Voice – Social Democracy: Ideology

-HLAS–SD has a pro-European outlook and wants to promote traditional social-democratic goals within the welfare state.
+Hlas–SD states that it has a pro-European outlook and promotes traditional social-democratic goals within the welfare state.
 Reflecting a more conservative stance, especially on social issues, the party refuses to promote liberalism on social issues, which it argues are not in demand.
-Party vice-chairman Erik Tomáš was quoted as saying: "We have a conservative voter if we talk about polls, and I can assure everyone that we have our priorities and they are not opening up some liberal issues."
+Party vice-chairman Erik Tomáš was quoted as saying: "We have a conservative voter if we talk about polls, and I can assure everyone that we have our priorities, and they are not opening up some liberal issues."